Harvestry Documentation HTML Export

 Export Location

-By default, exports go to ~/HarvestryLibrary/YYYY-MM-DD Title/.
-The date prefix ensures lectures are sorted chronologically when browsed in Finder.
+Each lecture exports to a folder named YYYY-MM-DD Title/ inside your export root.
+The date prefix keeps lectures sorted chronologically when browsed in Finder.

 ℹ️